echamudi/nodejs-parallel-programming-examples/README.md

 Core 3: Dave
 ```

+See all environment variables in `process-env.json`.

+### Exporting stdout into files

 You can export the stdout into files by using `--output-filename`:

 ```
 mpiexec --bind-to core --output-filename ./temp/basic-demo-2-result node basic-demo-2.js
 ```

+### Accepting command line arguments

-Now, we can actually calculate things by using the techniques above
+Now, we can actually calculate things by using the techniques learned above

 ```
 $ mpiexec --bind-to core node calculate.js 5